HANDFUL: Sequential Grasp-Conditioned Dexterous Manipulation with Resource Awareness: Simulation Experiments

 \subsubsection{Curriculum Learning}

-See Fig.~\ref{fig:curriculum_plot} for learning curves comparing \method versus w/o Curriculum. \method achieves comparable success rates (see Table~\ref{tab:task_method_results_transposed}) in all five tasks while reducing total training time by $40\%$ (54 million steps versus 90 million steps if training second-stage policies for all nine candidate grasps).
-We also observe that curriculum learning may stabilize second-stage policy training, possibly due to the early stages of the curriculum providing a more consistent environment to learn successful strategies for each task, though further investigation would be needed to confirm this.
+See Fig.~\ref{fig:curriculum_plot} for learning curves comparing \method versus w/o Curriculum. \method achieves comparable success rates (see Table~\ref{tab:task_method_results_transposed}) in all five tasks while reducing total training time by $40\%$.
+We also observe that curriculum learning may stabilize second-stage policy training, possibly due to early stages of the curriculum providing a more consistent environment to learn successful strategies for each task, though further investigation would be needed to confirm this.
 Together, these results suggest that the primary contribution of curriculum learning in our setup is its practical benefits to training efficiency and stability.